ARM-software/abi-aa/pauthabielf64/pauthabielf64.rst

 through a function pointer.
 The PLT GOT is a subset of the GOT that is used exclusively by the PLT.

-When lazy binding is disabled all relocations are resolved at load time and the PLT GOT can be made RELRO like the GOT.
+When lazy binding is disabled, all relocations are resolved at load time and the PLT GOT can be made RELRO like the GOT.
 In this case the PLT GOT does not need to be signed.

-When lazy binding is enabled the initial contents of the PLT GOT point to the first entry in the PLT which is reserved for the lazy resolver.
-When a function is called via its PLT entry control is transferred to the lazy resolver which finds the destination address and writes it back to the PLT GOT.
+When lazy binding is enabled the initial contents of each entry in the PLT GOT points to the first entry in the PLT.
+The first entry in the PLT reserved for the lazy resolver.
+When a function is called via its PLT entry, control is transferred to the lazy resolver which finds the destination address and writes it back to the PLT GOT.
 As the lazy resolver needs to write to PLT GOT, it requires the PLT GOT to be writeable throughout the lifetime of the program.
 Writeable pointers in the PLT GOT can be signed to protect against an attacker modifying the PLT GOT.

-If the PLT GOT is signed the dynamic linker must sign all entries in the table during program loading and the static linker must generate PLT trampolines that authenticate pointers loaded from the PLT GOT.
+If the PLT GOT is signed, the dynamic linker must sign all entries in the table during program loading and the static linker must generate PLT trampolines that authenticate pointers loaded from the PLT GOT.